amylour/FreeFido_v2/README.md

 ## Introduction

 FreeFido is a social media and booking app for a private dog park.
-I have created this app for the Code Institute's Full-Stack Developer Course and it is for educational purposes only.
 FreeFido has been developed as part of the Code Institute's Full-Stack Developer course as my 4th project - focusing on Django and Bootstrap frameworks, Database manipulation and CRUD functionality.
+It is for educational purposes only.

-View live site here : [FreeFido](https://https://freefido.herokuapp.com/)
+View live site here : [FreeFido](https://freefido.herokuapp.com/)

 <hr>